ricsanfre/pi-cluster/docs/_docs/gateway.md

 ## Storage Configuration

-`gateway` node is based on a Raspberry Pi 4B 2GB booting from a USB Flash Disk or SSD Disk depending on storage architectural option selected.
+`gateway` node is based on a Raspberry Pi 4B 2GB booting from a USB Flash Disk.

-- Dedicated disks storage architecture: A Samsung USB 3.1 32 GB Fit Plus Flash Disk will be used connected to one of the USB 3.0 ports of the Raspberry Pi.
-- Centralized SAN architecture: Kingston A400 480GB SSD Disk and a USB3.0 to SATA adapter will be used connected to `gateway`.
-SSD disk for hosting OS and iSCSI LUNs.

 ## Network Configuration